CFG-Architect/cfg-architect.github.io/content/_index.md

 ---
-title: "Introduction"
+title: "Genesis"
 type: "docs"
 ---
-# Welcome to Configism
+# Everything is a Config.

-Everything is a Config.
-Explore the menu on the left to start.
+This is the beginning of the journey.
+Use the menu on the left to explore the core of Configism.